We know that there is more to weight loss than simply eating better and working out – there is a science in achieving sustainable results.

 Over time our bodies develop a Set Point.
 This Set Point is essentially the weight (plus or minus a few pounds) your body has come to determine as your normal weight.
 This is where your body “wants” to stay – often making it the culprit of your body resisting sustainable weight loss.

 So what determines your Set Point?
-Scientific research in the past several years indicates that, our body’s Set Point is determined by several things: metabolic regulators, such as insulin, leptin, cortisol and other hormones; genetics; gut bacteria; and lifestyle.
+Scientific research in the past several years indicates that, our body’s Set Point is determined by several things: internal regulators, such as insulin, leptin, cortisol and other hormones; genetics; gut bacteria; and lifestyle.
 All of these factors influence the fat burning, storage, and release mechanisms in the body – and ultimately determine our Set Point.

 Because our Set Point is such a big factor in weight loss, and a major cause of your body either hitting a plateau or not being able to keep the weight off, it’s essential to lower your Set Point to achieve sustained weight loss.